zzzprojects/docs/entityframework-extensions.net/pages/getting-started/licensing.md

 ## How can I get a free license for Personal or Academic purposes?

-We don't offer free licenses.
+We don't offer free licenses at this time.

 However, you can use our library for free in your personal or academic projects by [downloading](/download) the trial at the beginning of every month.

 So, technically, you can use it for free for personal or school projects.
-However, for commercial purposes [purchasing a license](/pricing) is always required.
+However, for commercial purposes, [purchasing a license](/pricing) is always required.

+## Summary & Best Practices

+Before deploying to production, always ensure that:

+- A valid license has been added (config file or code)
+- The license is added **before using any paid method**
+- The `ValidateLicense` method is called at startup
+- Any license error is handled early to avoid production issues